The Risks Of OxyContin Use

 Related Mortality Risks Of OxyContin

 Opioids create an extremely relaxed feeling in the body, and one of the side effects listed above is dizziness and reduction in coordination.
 These risks are particularly dangerous for older people prone to fall injuries.
-The rampant prescribing of Opioids over the past 20 years has led to a studied increase in the number of seniors who have accidental overdoses and incur falling injuries causing potential fatalities.
+The rampant prescribing of opioids over the past 20 years has led to a studied increase in the number of seniors who have accidental overdoses and incur falling injuries causing potential fatalities.
 Opioids also pose a threat to people driving on the road with their sedative effects.

 OxyContin depresses the nervous systems causing a decrease in heart rate, blood pressure, and respiration.
-When a person uses more Oxycontin than the body can manage, overdose is imminent and also potentially fatal as the person eventually stops breathing and the heart slows down to a halt.
+When a person uses more OxyContin than the body can manage, overdose is imminent and also potentially fatal as the person eventually stops breathing and the heart slows down to a halt.

 Mental Health Impacts

 The overdose risks, drug seeking behaviors, and other changes in someone’s life all fall under the mental health disorder of addiction.
-Although OxyContin was marketed as a safer Opioid when released in 1996, it’s still linked to serious health risks, including Opioid use disorder.
+Although OxyContin was marketed as a safer opioid when released in 1996, it’s still linked to serious health risks, including opioid use disorder.
 The manufacturer Purdue Pharmaceuticals even lost a case and had to settle based on their false low risk advertising strategy.
 Opioids can also influence other mental health issues like mood disorders.

 Anxiety and depression are both considered mood disorders.
 Symptoms related to these mood disorders can have a profound impact on a person’s daily life.
-Even if you don’t currently experience symptoms of a mood disorder, a study found that 10% of people prescribed Opioids reported the development of a depressive disorder.
+Even if you don’t currently experience symptoms of a mood disorder, a study found that 10% of people prescribed opioids reported the development of a depressive disorder.

 Online Addiction Counseling